 Quadro Sync should not be confused with Nvidia G-sync which is a gaming technology for smoother game play in video games.

-GPUDirect (for SDI)
+GPUDirect (for SDI)edit

 Among other things, GPUDirect allows third party devices, to directly access memory on GPUs within the same system.
 This significantly decreases the latency of sending and receiving messages to/from GPU memory.
 It also reduces demands on system memory bandwidth and frees the GPU for use by other tasks.
 GPU Direct was first introduced with the Kepler family.